cdhtlr/MikroTik-Speedtest/README.md

 <b>Copyright notice:</b>

-The command-line speedtest used in this Docker Image is modified from <a href="https://github.com/raviraa/speedtest">Raviraa Speedtest</a> and the chart used in this Docker Image is made by <a href="https://github.com/go-echarts/go-echarts">go-echarts</a>.
+The source code of this program is similar to <a href="https://github.com/cdhtlr/GoParallelDownload">GoParallelDownload</a> and the chart used in this Docker Image is made by <a href="https://github.com/go-echarts/go-echarts">go-echarts</a>.